 A pizza stone is a ceramic or stone tile which is placed in the oven to preheat before pizzas are placed on top to bake.
 It essentially mimics the cooking techniques from a brick oven, where the stone resembles the oven floor.
 A conventional home oven isn’t designed so well for cooking pizza – it doesn’t get hot enough, and it doesn’t have a hot surface to put the pizza on to crisp the base.

 The pizza stone is an essential item for any home pizza chef, turning your amateur bakes to the next level.
 They take some time to learn how to use, so this article has a complete guide to everything you need to know.

 I use a pizza steel, which is similar to a stone but more effective because the steel conducts heat better to the pizza base.
 It also doesn’t crack and is easy to clean in hot water.
 I have this pizza steel and can fully recommend it (click to see on Amazon).
 If you’d rather get something a bit cheaper, then at least get a pizza stone made of cordierite like this one from Amazon.
 It is less likely to crack like other pizza stones.
 See all the essential tools I recommend on my pizza equipment list guide.

 How Do Pizza Stones Work?

-A pizza stone is essentially a large slab of solid material that absorbs heat in the oven, ready to transfer it to the pizza base when cooking.
+A pizza stone is essentially a large slab of solid material that absorbs heat in the oven, ready to transfer it to the pizza dough when cooking.
 A home oven lacks high temperatures, especially lacking in heat from below – you’ve probably tasted an undercooked homemade pizza before.